California Rape Laws

 - California Criminal Statute of Limitations Laws

 If you've been charged with rape or a related sex crime, it may not seem like you have many options.
-However, it's important to understand that you're innocent and the prosecution has the burden to prove your case beyond a reasonable doubt.
-False rape accusations have been made and have resulted in acquittals, especially where juries find the existence of consent.
-However, it's up to you to make your case to the jury which is why it's critical to have an experienced criminal defense attorney in your corner.
+However, it's important to understand that you're considered innocent until the prosecution meets the burden to prove its case beyond a reasonable doubt.
+Which is why it's critical to have an experienced criminal defense attorney in your corner.
 Speak with one today and receive a free initial evaluation of your case.